Roseville Prenup Attorneys

 Drafting a Valid Postnuptial Agreement

 A postnuptial agreement is negotiated and drafted during the marriage, rather than before the wedding.
 The agreement describes what will happen in the event of a divorce or separation.
 California law recognizes postnuptial agreements, but requires a variety of formalities and disclosures for the agreement to be valid.
-Our pre-and postnuptial agreement attorneys in Roseville can advise you and help you draft a postnuptial agreement that meets all legal requirements.
+Our pre-and postnuptial agreement attorneys in Roseville can advise you and help you draft and review a postnuptial agreement that meets all legal requirements.